 A CTA can be anything you want.
 Perhaps you want visitors to call you, or fill-in a form, or sign-up for a free trial account.
 But you have to state it, clearly.
 You need to tell visitors what they need to do next.
 They’re not going to take the time to figure it out for themselves.

 Has the website been written in your customers’ vocabulary, or is it peppered with industry business jargon and corporate rhetoric which only your competitors would immediately understand?
 Can your target audience easily navigate through your site?
 Can they find the information that they’re looking for?
 For example, for most people one of the first things they’ll look for is an idea of your pricing.
 Can they get there from a single click, no matter what page they happen to be on at the time?

 By using a gateway homepage you’re effectively putting an action – in this case a choice and a click – in between you and your audience for no reason.
 Why would you want to obstruct them, just when they’ve been persuaded to visit your site?

 I also see a lot of sites that stick a ton of search keywords at the bottom of this gateway page, in the mistaken hope that it’ll get their business good rankings with web search engines.
 The reality is that Google and the rest are far cleverer than that and know exactly what you’re doing.
-Search engines may even demote your site ranking based upon such practices.
+Search engines may even penalize your site ranking based upon such practices.
 However, for me the main reason not to cram-in keywords is simply that it just looks scummy, and shows you don’t have a clue about site SEO best practices.
 Don’t do it.